Muniox/nest-blog/README.md

 - [ ] post pagination
 - [ ] status draft for posts
 - [ ] e-mail confirmation of account creation
+- [ ] migration from MySQL to PostgreSQL
+- [ ] migration from TypeORM to Prisma for better type safety

 ## How to run api